github/site-policy/Policies/github-terms-of-service.md

 </TABLE>
 <details align="right"><summary open="false">〰</summary>

-**Short version:** *You need to follow certain specific terms and conditions for GitHub's various features and products, and you agree to the Supplemental Terms and Conditions when you agree to this Agreement.*
+**〰:** *You need to follow certain specific terms and conditions for GitHub's various features and products, and you agree to the Supplemental Terms and Conditions when you agree to this Agreement.*

 <br>
 <br>